AREEJ2019/Capstone_project/README.md

 <a id='Results'></a>
 # Results
-The main findings of the code can be found at the job_Posting.html or Capstone_job_Posting.ipynb that provided in the git hub repository
+he main findings of the code can be found at the post available [here](https://medium.com/@joshua.chyeung/send-out-a-starbucks-offer-that-you-cannot-resist-2d4d7d18b417).